NCERT Notes: Continental Drift [Geography Notes For UPSC]

 Continental drift theory was proposed by Alfred Wegener in 1912.

-It was first put forward by Abraham Ortelius in 1596 before fully being developed by Albert Wegener.
+It was first put forward by Abraham Ortelius in 1596 before fully being developed by Alfred Wegener.

 The theory deals with the distribution of the oceans and the continents.